Sustainability

 It’s unlikely all the food at your event is eaten, regardless of your food planning efforts.
 Before your event, see if there are any groups in the area that can help you safely donate leftovers to shelters, community groups, soup kitchens and so on.

-If you’re not hosting the event at your own venue, choose one as conveniently located as possible.
+If you’re not hosting the event at your own venue, choose one located near transportation hubs and accommodations to reduce attendee travel emissions.
 This includes any venue near major transportation hubs, restaurants and entertainment and lodging.
 Think about whether attendees have any necessary reason to travel far from the venue, or if everything they need is nearby.

 Find energy-efficient venues